wodby/docs/docs/apps/backups.md

 ### Wodby Storage

 The simplest way to setup backup mirroring is to use simply select Wodby Storage as a provider.
-Backups older than 7 days (since the moment of upload) stored in Wodby Storage will be deleted automatically.
+The default location is US east region if not specified differently.
+Backups older than a year (365 days) since the moment of upload will be deleted automatically.

 ### AWS S3